This article would be useful for Windows developers, as it explains how to create a virtual disk for the Windows system.

 WriteFilerequests and so on.

 - Physical virtual disk.
-The approach of physical virtual disk is semantically similar to the logical one but it has some differences on the driver level: there is another format of requests to the virtual disk as well as PNP disk device.
+The approach of physical virtual disk is semantically similar to the logical one but it has some differences on the driver level: there's another format of requests to the virtual disk as well as PNP disk device.